yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-in-docker.md

 **When you run the IRI in a Docker container, your device becomes a Linux server for an IRI node, which gives you direct access to the Tangle.
 By running an IRI node, you help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbor IRI node's transactions.**

-The IRI Docker container is suitable for the following operating systems:
-- Linux
-- Mac
-- Windows

-If you're using a Linux operating system, add `sudo` before the commands in this guide.

 ## Prerequisites

 To complete this guide, you need the following:

 - 4GB RAM
 - 64-bit processor
 - A [public IP address](root://general/0.1/how-to-guides/expose-your-local-device.md) that's either static or connected to a dynamic DNS service such as [duckdns.org](https://www.duckdns.org)
 - [Forward the following ports](root://general/0.1/how-to-guides/expose-your-local-device.md) to the device that's running the node: